jmedina2930/sql-injection-lab/README.md

 docker run --name db-lab-mysql --rm -p 3306:3306 -e MYSQL_DATABASE=lab -e MYSQL_ROOT_PASSWORD=root -d mysql:5.7.22
 ```

+Run a MySQL terminal in docker container: `docker exec -it db-lab-mysql mysql -uroot -p`

-When you have your mysql instance running you need to set connection info in ```routes/users.js``` as is shown bellow:
+When you have wheter your mysql or Oracle instance running you need to set connection info in ```config/database.js``` as is shown bellow:
 ```
+const host = 'localhost';
+const port = 3306;
+const user = 'root';
+const pass = 'root';
-const connection = await mysql.createConnection({
+const database = 'lab';
-    host: 'localhost',
-    port: 3306,
-    user: 'db-user',
-    password: 'db-pass',
-    database: 'lab'
-  });
 ```
+You can choose wheter to work with Oracle or MySQL changing the value of the constant db in app.js.
+But if you want to work with Oracle you need to install Oracle insta client: https://www.oracle.com/database/technologies/instant-client/downloads.html

 You also need to have a table called users with the next config:
 ```